daniel-daum/citation_builder/README.md

 ## Final Note
 This is not intended to be used by individuals outside my workplace.
 This was developed for a specific java runtime enviroment version, the .jre executable will not work on your system.
 This is posted here merely for versioning, storage, and portfolio purposes.
 Additionally, This is my first ever coding project as a self taught individual.
 I am practicing my use of basic OOP principals and I am using git for the first time

+EDIT: This program was adopted and is being used as a production standard by about 30 individuals.
+I consider this application successful and this project will no longer be supported as of 25 Jan 2022.